 1. Composite white dental fillings: White dental fillings are made of a composite polymer resin material.
 The dentist prepares the tooth with an etching material and bonding layer.
 Once this is ready, the white filling material is applied to the tooth.
 It will then be set via a UV curing light to harden or ‘set’ the filling.
 The filling is then shaped and smoothed until it fits and looks like tooth enamel.

 2. Porcelain white dental fillings: Porcelain restorations are one of the strongest and provide similar longevity to amalgams and and last much longer than white composite fillings.
 Porcelain restorations (inlays, onlays, crowns) can last 12-15 years or longer.
-At Luminous Dentistry we offer same-day crowns milled with our very own CEREC CAD/CAM technology for same-day, on-site porcelain restorations.
+At Helix Dentistry we offer same-day crowns milled with our very own CEREC CAD/CAM technology for same-day, on-site porcelain restorations.